 "We only sell on Amazon, so Amazon handles compliance"

-Classifying shipping packaging as tertiary
+Treating shipping packaging as out of scope

 Forgetting return packaging